-H2A First-time Full-time Less Than
+H2A First-time Full-time Freshmen Full-time Undergrad (Incl.

-Full-time Undergrad Full-time

-Freshmen (Incl.
 Fresh.)
-Undergrad

-H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 2 31 H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 32,705 \$ 32,748 H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p
+Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 1 25 H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 41,980 \$ 36,743 H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p